10-Q 1 lnth-20230930.htm 10-Q lnth-20230930

 Redemption Features: The redemption features were reviewed within the Notes and the Company determined that the redemption features are closely related to the Notes and as such should not be separately accounted for as a bifurcated derivative instrument.

 Additional Interest Features: The Notes may result in additional interest if the Company fails to timely file any document that the Company is required to file with the SEC pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-The Company will pay additional interest on the notes at a rate equal to 0.25% to 0.50% per annum based on the principal amount of notes outstanding for each day the Company failure to file has occurred or the notes are not otherwise freely tradable.
-Further, if the notes are assigned a restricted CUSIP number or the notes are not otherwise freely tradable pursuant to Rule 144 under the Securities Act by holders other than our affiliates or holders that were our affiliates at any time during the three months immediately preceding as of the 385th day after the last date of original issuance of the notes offered hereby, the Company will pay additional interest on the notes at a rate equal to (i) 0.25% to 0.50% per annum based on the principal amount of notes outstanding for each day until the restrictive legend has been removed from the notes, the notes are assigned an unrestricted CUSIP and the notes are freely tradable.
+The Company will pay additional interest on the notes at a rate equal to 0.25% to 0.50% per annum based on the principal amount of Notes outstanding for each day the Company failure to file has occurred or the Notes are not otherwise freely tradable.
+Further, if the Notes are assigned a restricted CUSIP number or the Notes are not otherwise freely tradable pursuant to Rule 144 under the Securities Act by holders other than Company affiliates or holders that were Company affiliates at any time during the three months immediately preceding as of the 385th day after the last date of original issuance of the Notes, the Company will pay additional interest on the Notes at a rate equal to (i) 0.25% to 0.50% per annum based on the principal amount of Notes outstanding for each day until the restrictive legend has been removed from the Notes, the Notes are assigned an unrestricted CUSIP and the Notes are freely tradable.
 The Company concluded that the interest feature is unrelated to the credit risk and should be bifurcated from the Notes, however, the Company assessed the probabilities of triggering events occurring under these features and does not expect to trigger the aforementioned events.
 These events will continue to be monitored to determine whether the interest feature will be bifurcated if it has value.

-As of September 30, 2023, the carrying value of the Notes was $575.0 million and the fair value of the liability was $575.0 million.
-The Company recorded interest expense of approximately $3.9 million and $11.8 million related to the Notes for the three and nine months ended September 30, 2023, respectively.
-There were no conversions of Notes during the nine months ended September 30, 2023.
+As of September 30, 2024, the carrying value of the Notes was $575.0 million, the Notes had an unamortized discount of zero, and the fair value of the liability was $892.4 million.
+The Company recorded interest expense of approximately $3.8 million and $11.3 million related to the Notes for the three and nine months ended September 30, 2024, respectively.
+There were no conversions of Notes during the nine months ended September 30, 2024.

 12. Derivative Instruments

-The components of accumulated other comprehensive (loss) income, net of tax of zero and $1.5 million for the nine months ended September 30, 2023 and 2022, respectively, consisted of the following:
+The components of accumulated other comprehensive loss, net of tax of zero for the nine months ended September 30, 2024 and 2023 consisted of the following:

 Other comprehensive income before reclassifications224 224